-You'll need to have made a decision regarding which of our research groups you think would be the best fit for your area/s of interest.
-Because we're interested in developing the next generation of outstanding researchers - whether in academia, industry or government - we're only able to supervise students with research interests that tie into our existing research groups.
-Your research group will be a small and close-knit part of your research degree experience, so we recommend you carefully consider this decision and mention on your application which research group you are interested in joining.
+You will need to have made a decision regarding which of our research groups you think would be the best fit for your area/s of interest.
+Because we are interested in developing the next generation of outstanding researchers - whether in academia, industry or government - we are only able to supervise students with research interests that tie into our existing research groups.
+Your research group will be a key part of your research degree experience, so we recommend you carefully consider this decision and mention on your application which research group you are interested in joining.
+Read some recent publications from the group and try to identify a potential supervisor and research topic (see here for some ideas of topics).
 You might want to check out what some of our current and former PhD students say about their experiences in their research groups, the School and the College.

 To apply, please follow the online process described at Apply for Research Degrees.

 Please note that instead of the Research Proposal we request a Statement of Research Interests.
-Your Statement of Research Interest should answer two questions:
+Your Statement of Research Interest should identify a topic area and answer two questions:

 Your application will be reviewed by academic staff.
-If there is a good match between your interests and those of a member of staff and a research group, we'll contact you for an interview.
+If there is a good match between your interests and those of a member of staff and a research group, we will contact you for an interview.

 If you have any questions or would like further information, please contact us.